 - do not add more water while grinding dal.

-- whisk batter in one direction so air particles incorporate into the batter and it becomes light and fluffy.
+- whisk batter into one direction so air particles incorporate into the batter and it becomes light and fluffy.

-- batter is medium thick and pouring consistency like bhajiya batter.
+- the batter is medium thick and pouring consistency like bhajiya batter.

-- add only 1-2 tsp besan if batter is slightly thin.
+- add only 1-2 tsp besan if the batter is slightly thin.

-- masala tastes better when it is slightly spicy.
+- masala taste like batter when it is slightly spicy.

-- lemon juice and sugar give a chatpata taste to the masala.
+- lemon juice and sugar give chatpata taste to masala.

 - fry gota on medium flame.

-- store chutney pastes in an air-tight container for up to 6 months in the freezer.
+- store chutney paste in an air-tight container up to 6 months in the freezer.